dottjt/plastic/chapters/05-neighbour.md

 ### Describe woman

-The first thing I noticed was the silky black texture of the skin on her arms.
+The first thing I noticed was the silky black texture of her skin.
 Worn without crown, delegating the rapier luminosity of elegance she clearly held without noticing, which simply flowed from her long curly hair and down to her hips.
 I was mesmerised.
 I wanted more.
 I had become corrupt.
 She stumbled towards me in an exhaled gaff of sweat, in her collossal attempt to haul this thing up 16 flights of stairs.
 Placing the boxes down on the ground in complete exhaustion, revealing the rest of her face and body.
 She was gorgeous, and I was me.
 I suppose the least I could was flirt with her, especially now that she was at her weakest.

 "Hey, do you need hand with that?
 I'm just from down the hall," I offered, sounding barely genuine in my stoned hunger.
 Clearly offering more than just a rag of sincere physical extrapolation.
 I mean, I was wearing stained track pants for god's sake.
 I was either a hermit or a pedophile.
 Possibly both.